arlogy/devnotes/data/csv_parsing_for_the_developer.md

 First, note that `q0` is the initial state.
 Given a string, we start from the initial state, read a character and move to a destination state accordingly.
-For example, in `q0`, if we read a comma or a line break, or when we reach the end of a file, we stay in `q0`, otherwise we transition to `q2` or `q1`.
+For example, in `q0`, if we read a comma or a line break, or when we reach the end of a file (EOFS), we stay in `q0`, otherwise we transition to `q2` or `q1`.
 And so on for each state.
 However, please note that the pseudo-automaton currently does not help to understand what we do in each state after reading a character and before moving to a destination state, but the operations are basically ignoring or accumulating characters in order to create new fields and new records, a record being an array of fields on a single line.

 Let's get back to reading characters: what happens when there is nothing left to read?
 When there is nothing left to read, then it is unsure what to do.
 Indeed,